AlexBocken/homepage/README.md

 - [x] notes for next time
 - [ ] refactor, like, a lot
 - [ ] expose json-ld for recipes https://json-ld.org/ https://github.com/flauschtrud/broccoli
+- [ ] reference other recipes in recipe
+	- [ ] add a link to the recipe
+	- [ ] add ingredients to the ingredients list
+	- [ ] include steps?
 - [ ] add favoriting ability when logged in
 	- [ ] favorite button on recipe
 	- [ ] store favorites in DB -> add to user object